+Abstract

-Abstract: Today's complex manufacturing systems operate in a changing environment rife with uncertainty.
+Today's complex manufacturing systems operate in a changing environment rife with uncertainty.
 The performance of manufacturing companies ultimately hinges on their ability to rapidly adapt their production to current internal and external circumstances.
 On the base of a running national research and development project (NRDP) on digital enterprises and production networks, the paper illustrates how the concepts of intelligent manufacturing systems in view of digital enterprises and monitoring of complex production systems can contribute to the solution of the above problems.
-Copyright © 2002 IFAC

-Keywords: Digital systems, Factory automation, State monitoring, Simulators, Data handling systems
+Keywords:

+Digital Factory, Monitoring, Quality

-1. INTRODUCTION
+1 INTRODUCTION

 Manufacturing systems in our epoch work in a fast changing environment full of uncertainties.
-Increasing complexity is another characteristic which shows up in production processes and systems and in enterprise structures as well (Merchant, M.E., 1998).
-The concept of the digital enterprise, i.e., the mapping of all the important elements of the enterprise processes by means of information technology tools gives a unique way of managing the above problems.
+Increasing complexity is another characteristic which shows up in production processes and systems and in enterprise structures as well [1].

+The concept of the digital enterprise, i.e., the mapping of all the important elements of the enterprise processes by means of information technology tools gives a unique way of managing the above problems [2].

-A Hungarian R&D project was started to make all the important, production-related information available and manageable in a controlled, user-dependent way by the efficient application of information and communication technologies (Monostori, 2002; Monostori et al., 2002).
-The development and application of intelligent decision support systems will help enterprises to cope with the problems of uncertainty and complexity, increase their efficiency, join in production networks and to improve the scope and quality of their customer relationship management.
+A Hungarian R&D project was started to make all the important, production-related information available and manageable in a controlled, user-dependent way by the efficient application of information and communication technologies [3] [4].

 The project covers the following - partly overlapping - main directions to be treated in a comprehensive way:

-- Management and scheduling of large-scale projects (Erdélyi, et al., 2002). - Tele-presence and interactive multimedia (Haidegger, Popa, 2002). - Monitoring of complex production structures (Viharos et al., 2002a).
+- Management and scheduling of large-scale projects [5]. - Tele-presence and interactive multimedia [6]. - Monitoring of complex production structures [7].